davidlpz/krakatoa/README.md

 Options are set with an object as second argument to the .krakatoa() method.

 * **width**: Width of the slider.
 String.
 Works with px and %.
 The default value is '400px'.
 * **height**: Height of the slider.
-Can be set to 'auto' (it will be the height of the actual item) or a string with units.
+Can be set to 'auto' (it will be the height of the actual item), 'auto-fixed' (a fixed height set to the max height of all items) or a string with units.
 The default value is '300px'.
 * **display**: Display mode of the slider, the same as the CSS property.
 String.
 Default value is 'block'.
 * **arrows**: Show the arrows control.
 Boolean.
 Default value is true.
 * **buttons**: Show the pagination buttons.
 Boolean.
 Default value is true.